penguicon/penguiconwebsite/staff-list.md

 Gaming | . | .
 Special Events | . | .

 Whether or not we have tracks such as Video Gaming, Media, Anime, Food, D.I.Y., Webcomics, Science, Costuming/Cosplay, Music, Action Adventure, or many more, will depend on our community!
-If someone steps up to organize the track, it will happen.
+If someone steps up to organize the track, it could happen.
 Will it be you?

 # Board Of Directors